ga4gh/data-repository-service-schemas/README.md

 [![Read the Docs badge](https://readthedocs.org/projects/data-repository-service/badge/)](https://data-repository-service.readthedocs.io/en/latest)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/ga4gh-drs-schemas.svg)

-The [Global Alliance for Genomics and Health](http://genomicsandhealth.org/) is an international coalition, formed to enable the sharing of genomic and clinical data.
+The [Global Alliance for Genomics and Health](http://genomicsandhealth.org/) (GA4GH) is an international coalition, formed to enable the sharing of genomic and clinical data.

-# Cloud Work Stream
+# About the GA4GH Cloud Work Stream

-The [Cloud Work Stream](https://ga4gh.cloud) helps the genomics and health communities take full advantage of modern cloud environments.
+The GA4GH [Cloud Work Stream](https://ga4gh.cloud) helps the genomics and health communities take full advantage of modern cloud environments.
 Our initial focus is on “bringing the algorithms to the data”, by creating standards for defining, sharing, and executing portable workflows.

 We work with platform development partners and industry leaders to develop standards that will facilitate interoperability.